Jayeti0709/SHIELD---A-Women-Safety-App/README.md

 # SHIELD---A-Women-Safety-App
-An Android application focused on women’s safety, providing real-time location tracking, emergency alerts, and safe route suggestions.
-Developed with Google Maps API and Firebase, the app allows users to quickly notify trusted contacts in emergencies and access nearby help centers, promoting a secure environment for users on the go.
+Project Description
+SHIELD is an Android-based mobile application designed to enhance women's safety by providing real-time support and security.
+The app allows users to quickly alert trusted contacts and emergency services in potentially dangerous situations.
+Through features like location tracking, emergency alerts, and safety tips, SHIELD aims to create a secure environment, empowering women in their daily lives.
+Table of Contents
+1.Technologies Used
+2.Features
+3.Modules
+4.Setup and Installation
+5.Usage
+6.Conclusion